garrandall/popular-music-data/tracks/too-much-drake.md

 Don't think about it too much, too much, too much, too much This is more than just a new lust for you
-Ohhh, don't think about it too much, too much, too much, too much There's no need for us to rush it through, ohhh
+Ohhh, don't think about it too much, too much, too much, too much There's no need for us to rush it through, oh
-Don't think about it too much, too much, too much, too much This is more than just a new lust for you, ohhh,ohhh (Don't do that..)
+Don't think about it too much, too much, too much, too much This is more than just a new lust for you, oh,oh (Don't do that..)